 For more information see Technical notes.

-This interactive image describes the characteristics of the approximately 27,200 clients with problematic drug and/or alcohol use and received SHS support in 2020–21.
+This interactive image describes the characteristics of the approximately 23,400 clients with problematic drug and/or alcohol use and received SHS support in 2021–22.
 The majority of clients were male, aged 25–44.
-Nearly a third were Indigenous.
+A third were Indigenous.
 Victoria had the greatest number of clients and the Northern Territory had the highest rate of clients per 10,000 population.
 The majority of clients had previously been assisted by a SHS agency since July 2011.
 Most were experiencing homelessness at the beginning of support.
 Most were in major cities.

-Most clients (87% or over 23,600) with problematic drug and/or alcohol use presented to services for assistance alone, higher than for all SHS clients (63%) (Supplementary tables CLIENTS.9 and CLIENTS.40).
-A further 8.0% (or more almost 2,200) of clients who were single with one or more children, which was much lower than the rate for all SHS clients (28%).
+Most clients (89% or nearly 20,800) with problematic drug and/or alcohol use presented to services for assistance alone, higher than for all SHS clients (64%) (Supplementary tables CLIENTS.9 and CLIENTS.42).
+A further 7.3% (or around 1,700) of clients who were single with one or more children, which was much lower than the rate for all SHS clients (27%).

-In 2020–21, the main reasons clients with problematic drug and/or alcohol use presented to SHS agencies were (Supplementary tables SUB.4 and CLIENTS.21):
+In 2021–22, the main reasons clients with problematic drug and/or alcohol use presented to SHS agencies were (Supplementary tables SUB.5 and CLIENTS.22):

 This interactive stacked horizontal bar graph shows the services needed by clients with problematic drug and/or alcohol use and their provision status.
-Short term accommodation was the most needed and most provided service.
+Advice/information was the most needed and most provided service.
 Long term housing was the least provided service.

-While overall housing outcomes generally reflect trends towards more favourable housing, experiences of homelessness, particularly rough sleeping, were more common for clients with problematic drug and/or alcohol use both at the start and end of SHS support.
+While overall housing outcomes generally reflect trends towards more favourable housing, experiences of homelessness, particularly rough sleeping, were more common for clients with problematic drug and/or alcohol use both at the start and end of SHS support compared with other client groups.

 This interactive Sankey diagram shows the housing situation (including rough sleeping, couch surfing, short term accommodation, public/community housing, private housing and Institutional settings) of clients with problematic drug and/or alcohol use with closed support periods at first presentation and at the end of support.
 The diagram shows clients’ housing situation journey from start to end of support.
 Most started and ended support experiencing homelessness, in short term accommodation.